Original Apple computer could fetch $600,000 at December auction

-NEW YORK (Reuters) - A fully operational Apple computer that company co-founder Steve Jobs sold out of his parents’ garage in 1976 for $600 will hit the auction block in December, where it is expected to fetch more than half a million dollars, Christie’s said on Monday.
+NEW YORK, Nov 3 (Reuters) - A fully operational Apple computer that company co-founder Steve Jobs sold out of his parents’ garage in 1976 for $600 will hit the auction block in December, where it is expected to fetch more than half a million dollars, Christie’s said on Monday.

 The so-called Ricketts Apple-1 Personal Computer, named after its original owner Charles Ricketts and being sold on Dec.
 11, is the only known surviving Apple-1 documented as having been sold directly by Jobs, then just 21, to an individual from the Los Altos, California family home, Christie’s said.